 - Make sure your donkey has adequate food sources available.
-See our factsheet on feeding donkeys for more information. - Fence off sycamore trees and be aware that seeds may travel further than expected.
-Inspect fields daily and remove seeds or leaves. - Keep water sources clean and fence off ponds or streams that could contain seeds.
-Watercourses and runoff water can carry sycamore seeds far from the tree. - Remove young sycamore tree saplings. - Check your donkey at least twice daily and contact your vet at once if you see any abnormal signs.

-Be extra vigilant in:

-- Autumn, when you may find seeds on your pasture even if there is no sycamore tree on the land - Spring, when seedlings start to germinate very wet conditions, which cause seeds to release the toxin into surrounding land - high winds, which may carry sycamore seeds onto your land - other extreme weather conditions.

-Make sure anyone caring for your donkey is aware of the dangers and signs.
-If your donkey shows signs of atypical myopathy, remove all donkeys from the grazing straight away.
+See factsheet Feeding donkeys for more information. - Fence off sycamore trees and be aware that seeds may travel further than expected. - Inspect fields daily and remove seeds or leaves. - Keep water sources clean and fence off ponds or streams that could contain seeds.
+Watercourses and runoff water can carry sycamore seeds far from the tree. - Remove young sycamore tree saplings. - Check your donkey at least twice daily and contact your vet at once if you see any abnormal signs. - Be extra vigilant in: - autumn, when you may find seeds on your pasture even if there is no sycamore tree on the land - spring, when seedlings start to germinate - very wet conditions, which cause seeds to release the toxin into surrounding land - high winds, which may carry sycamore seeds onto your land - other extreme weather conditions. - Check your donkey at least twice a day. - Make sure anyone caring for your donkey is aware of the dangers and signs. - If your donkey shows signs of atypical myopathy, remove all donkeys from the grazing straight away.